Search

 1. Never Take Your Eyes Off The Road

-There should be no need to do this anyway since you can use the hands-free mode, but make sure you’re looking at your surroundings carefully and not allowing yourself to get distracted by your phone screen, or lost in thought as you practice your speaking and listening.
+There should be no need to do this anyway since you can use the hands-free mode, but be sure you’re checking your surroundings carefully and not allowing yourself to be distracted by your phone screen.
+It’s also important to not become lost in thought while practicing your speaking and listening.

 2. Use the Hands-Free Option